Skip to main content

 Mots-C a Mitochondrial Peptide with Profound Metabolic Effects

 MOTS-c is a prime example of an MDP with significant metabolic benefits.
 It has been shown to exert its effects primarily through the activation of the AMPK pathway.
-Studies have demonstrated that can enhance and improve glucose utilization in skeletal muscle, the primary site of glucose disposal in the body.
+Studies have demonstrated that MOTS-c can enhance insulin sensitivity and improve glucose utilization in skeletal muscle, the primary site of glucose disposal in the body.
 By activating AMPK, MOTS-c promotes the translocation of GLUT4 glucose transporters to the cell membrane, facilitating the uptake of glucose from the bloodstream.

 The discovery of mitochondrial-derived peptides like MOTS-c has opened up new avenues for understanding and treating metabolic diseases.